 As you monitor the health and performance of your infrastructure and applications, you also need to be able to identify potential threats to the security of those components.
 To help address this challenge, we’re pleased to announce that Datadog now integrates with AWS Identity and Access Management (IAM) Access Analyzer, a new IAM feature that helps administrators ensure that they have securely configured access to their resources.
-Along with our recent addition of Security Monitoring, this integration provides critical visibility into the security of your infrastructure while you monitor its health and performance.
+Along with our recent addition of Cloud SIEM, this integration provides critical visibility into the security of your infrastructure while you monitor its health and performance.

 AWS IAM Access Analyzer uses automated reasoning to analyze resource policies and determine whether any AWS resources (e.g., IAM roles, S3 buckets, KMS keys) can be accessed from outside of your account.
 If you use AWS and want to ensure your policies grant the proper permissions, IAM Access Analyzer can help you detect unintended access to supported AWS resources.